dendrite-systems/langchain-dendrite-competition-analysis-agent/README.md

 3. Look for new products on Product Hunt
 4. Send emails via gmail

-*The choice of tools seems random, but the purpose of this example is to showcase that any website can be used – even if authentication is required!*
+*Very random choice of tools I know, but the purpose of this example is to showcase that any website can be used – even if authentication is required!*

 ## Getting Started